alexbradd/compsci-notes/first/ppl/notes.md

 5. Vectors: `#(1 2 3 4)`
 6. Strings: `"aaa"`
 7. Pairs and lists: `(1 2 #\a)`
-   - Lists are the basis of the language: everthing is a list (LISP), even the program themselves.
+   - Lists are the basis of the language: everything is a list (LISP), even the program themselves.

 Every program is an _expression_: evaluation of expressions produces a value